 We did not watch the Orientation Video nor the exhibits as we had a time constraint.
 However, the Cellhouse Audio Tour, in my opinion, was the highlight of the entire excursion.
 Listening to the voices of correctional officers and inmates while exploring the walls of this gloomy building was kind of surreal.
 The Alcatraz tour is definitely a must do when visiting San Francisco.

-Special thanks to Fauzita Conway of Hodgepodge of Styles for sharing this post and her photos of the Alcatraz Tour.
+Special thanks to Fauzita Conway for sharing this post and her photos of the Alcatraz Tour.
 All content and photos in this post are property of Fauzita Conway and Family Travels on a Budget and may not be reproduced without written consent.
 Thank you for respecting this policy.